rnd-team-dev/plotoptix/README.rst

 --------

 - progressive path tracing with explicit light sampling
-- *cameras*: orthographic, pinhole, thin-lens and fisheye with depth of field and chromatic aberration simulation, panoramic camera for making 360 deg environment maps, user-defined projection for shooting rays at any angle
+- *cameras*: orthographic, pinhole, thin-lens and fisheye with depth of field and chromatic aberration simulation, panoramic camera for making 360 deg environment maps, user-defined projection for shooting rays at any angle, and from any origin
 - *geometries*: particles (spheres), parallelepipeds, parallelograms, tetrahedrons, linear segments, bezier curves, b-splines; *meshes*: shaded surface or wireframe, automatically generated from a parametric surface or f(x,y) data, or defined with vertices and faces, e.g. created with `pygmsh <https://github.com/nschloe/pygmsh>`__, or loaded from a file, e.g. supported by `trimesh <https://github.com/mikedh/trimesh>`__, or loaded from a Wavefront .obj file with a native loader
 - *materials*: flat, diffuse, reflective, refractive; including: light dispersion, surface roughness and metalness, volume scattering, and nested volumes
 - *light sources*: spherical and parallelogram, light emission in volumes, uniform environmental light or environment map